Evidence mounts of GOP involvement in Trump election schemes - NewsBreak

 Evidence mounts of GOP involvement in Trump election schemes

-WASHINGTON — (AP) — Rioters who smashed their way into the U.S. Capitol on Jan.
-6, 2021, succeeded — at least temporarily — in delaying the certification of Joe Biden’s election to the White House.
+Rioters who smashed their way into the U.S. Capitol on Jan.
+6, 2021, succeeded — at least temporarily — in delaying the certification of Joe Biden’s election to the White House .

 Hours before, Rep. Jim Jordan had been trying to achieve the same thing.